John Drysdale (historian): Later life

 In 1993, John Drysdale moved to Hargeisa, working in part as an advisor to then-President Muhammad Haji Ibrahim Egal.
 Drysdale served as a spokesman for the presidency for a time.

-He established a land survey NGO, called Cadastral Surveys, which mapped and established farm boundaries in Gabiley and Dilla in the country's west.
+He established a land survey NGO called Cadastral Surveys, which mapped and established farm boundaries in Gabiley and Dilla in the country's west.
 In the years following he succeeded in surveying 10,800 farms, determining ownership in coordination with local elders.
 Most notably his project issued ownership documentation along with identity papers to local farmers.
 This effort significantly reduced local tensions in Gabiley District.
 A UN report later noted that it was, "...clear that Drysdale’s in-depth knowledge of the people of the area and the community-based methodology (involving elders in verification) were crucial to the success of the programme and its impact on peace" In 2002, he became a member of the first Board of Trustees of Edna Adan Hospital in Hargeisa.

 Conversion to Islam

 In 2009, Drysdale converted to Islam at ceremony held in Hargeisa's main Mosque and changed his name to Abbas Idris and became an official Somaliland citizen shortly after.
 According to Drysdale, he had begun seriously considering converting to Islam a decade earlier.
-Notably, he was become the first Caucasian to vote in Somaliland elections after he acquired dual citizenship.
+Notably, he became the first Caucasian to vote in Somaliland elections after he acquired dual citizenship.
 He later married and spend the last years of his life living in Gabiley, Somaliland.